vakarthik/vaw2025/slides.md

 - Make your children aware that cyber bullying is a punishable crime so that neither do they indulge themselves in cyber bullying nor do they let anyone tease them.
-- Even if the children or students know about any friend who is a victim of cyber bullying, they should help the victim.
-Report the matter to parents or teachers immediately.
 - Do not delete offensive messages as it will help the police in investigation.
 -->